 Scuba divers are one of the biggest advocates of our oceans so it is not surprising that many scuba divers engage in ocean conservation work.
 Many divers go scuba diving with the intention of doing something good for the environment.

-You will find divers who join underwater cleanup activities to remove trash from our oceans.
+You will find divers who join yearly events like International Coastal Cleanup Day.
+Some organizete thier own underwater cleanup dives to remove trash from our oceans.
 Some divers participate in reef surveys and ocean research.
 And others might even do coral planting.

 I actually learned how to scuba dive through Coral Cay Conservation– a non-profit marine conservation organization that works to protect the health of coral reefs.
 There are many similar programs like this where you can dive while helping the ocean.
 If this is something that might interest you, you can check with your local community on how you can participate and do some good while scuba diving.